SAP/luigi/docs/application-setup.md

 ```
 <!-- accordion:end -->

 2. Open the directory where Luigi is installed.
-Search for the `luigi-config.js` file which can be used to configure Luigi [navigation](navigation-configuration.md), [authorization](authorization-configuration.md), [general settings](general-setting.md) and more.
+Search for the `luigi-config.js` file which you can use to configure Luigi [navigation](navigation-configuration.md), [authorization](authorization-configuration.md), [general settings](general-setting.md) and more.